Everyone

 Staying safe and avoiding fatigue

 Employers and employees need to take all practicable steps to ensure the health and safety of themselves and others in the workplace.
 This includes working safe hours of work and avoiding fatigue.
-If employees have safety concerns about the hours they are required to work, they should discuss this with their employer, union or WorkSafe.
+If employees have safety concerns about the hours they are required to work, they should discuss this with their employer, or WorkSafe.

 Fatigue quick guide - WorkSafe New Zealand(external link)